LattePandaTeam/Docs/docs/content/mu_edition/bios_setup.md

 !!! info "**NOTE** "

     Before making any changes to the BIOS settings, ensure that you have a stable power supply and that you're aware of the potential impacts on performance when reducing the TDP.
 Lowering the TDP may cause the processor to throttle under heavy loads, which can affect the overall performance of the system.

+!!!
+Warning "TDP-down Limit"

+    According to the TDP parameters provided by Intel,<br>
+    - For the Intel N100 processor, the TDP must not be lower than 6W.<br>
+    - For the Intel N305 processor, the TDP must not be lower than 9W. <br>
+    Otherwise, setting the TDP too low will cause the processor to operate at its minimum frequency, severely impacting performance.

 **Path:**